Do Go On - 536 - FedEx Flight 705

 So they're preparing for the flight.

-When Peterson notices that a circuit breaker was off that shouldn't mean, like it flicked off.
+When Peterson notices that a circuit breaker was off that shouldn't be.

 And that circuit breaker being off meant the cockpit voice recorder wouldn't function.